Converse Attention Knowledge Transfer for Low-Resource Named Entity Recognition: Experiments

-Four datasets are used in this work, including CoNLL 2003 German \cite{sang2003introduction}, CoNLL 2002 Spanish \cite{tksintro2002conll}, OntoNotes 4 \cite{weischedel2011ontonotes} and Weibo NER \cite{peng2015named}.
-The last two are Chinese datasets.
-We follow \cite{che2013named} to select a part of OntoNotes 4 as a NER dataset.
+\textbf{Datasets.} Experiments on four standard datasets are carried out to evaluate the proposed algorithm on the NER task.
+These standard datasets include CoNLL 2003 German~\cite{sang2003introduction}, CoNLL 2002 Spanish~\cite{tksintro2002conll}, OntoNotes 4~\cite{weischedel2011ontonotes}, and Weibo NER~\cite{peng2015named}, where the last two are Chinese datasets.
+The datasets from different language families are involved to prove the effectiveness of the proposed method.
+We follow~\cite{che2013named} to select a part of OntoNotes 4 as a NER dataset.
+Table~\ref{tab:dataset} shows the detailed statistics of these datasets.
 All the annotations are mapped to the BIOES format.
-Those datasets are chosen from different domains.
-The CoNLL 2003 German, CoNLL 2002 Spanish and OntoNotes 4 datasets are in the news domain and the WeiBo dataset is drawn from the social media website (i.e.,Sina Weibo\footnote{https://www.weibo.com/}).
-Table \ref{tab1} shows the detailed statistics of the datasets used in this experiments.
+These datasets are chosen from different domains.
+The CoNLL 2003 German, CoNLL 2002 Spanish, and OntoNotes 4 datasets are in the news domain while the WeiBo dataset is drawn from the social media website.